SAP-samples/teched2024-developer-keynote/topics/DEV100C-abap-cds-list-report/README.md

 ![Metadata](https://github.com/SAP-samples/teched2024-developer-keynote/blob/main/topics/DEV100C-abap-cds-list-report/images/metadata.png)

-3. Replace the default code with the below code snippet
+3. Replace the default code with the below code snippet and use the data definition that you created
  <pre lang ="ABAP">
  @Metadata.layer: #CORE
 @UI: {